-We usually get pre-arranged transfers when booking accommodation here, this time we hopped on the Aerobus.
+We usually get pre-arranged transfers when booking accommodation here.
+This time we hopped on the Aerobus.
 You can catch these direct from terminals 1 and 2.
 Our destination was Plaça Universitat and our hotel would be another H10, this time the H10 Universitat.
-You can read our review of this hotel here H10 Universitat, Barcelona.
+Read our review of the H10 Universitat, Barcelona.

-By the time we’d finished travelling and settling in to our hotel it was gone 4pm.
-We decided even though it was still raining to brave the weather and head out for a walk.
-La Rambla and the Gothic Quarter our destination.
-After a little wander and soaking wet we were starting to get hungry.
-Tapas just wasn’t going to satisfy us, we hadn’t eaten anything since a small breakfast at around 5am the same morning.
+By the time we’d finished travelling and settling in to our hotel, it was already past 4pm.
+We decided even though it was raining to brave the weather and head out for a walk.
+La Rambla and the Gothic Quarter would be our destination.
+After a little wander and soaking wet, we were getting hungry.
+Tapas just would not satisfy us, we had eaten nothing since a small breakfast at around 5am the same morning.

-If you love a good burger, be it meat, vegan or veggie then you have to try Bacoa when you visit Barcelona.
+If you love a good burger, be it meat, vegan or veggie, try Bacoa when you visit Barcelona.
 This place is the business.
-To order your food you pick up a small menu with tick boxes (pencils provided) and basically build your own burger and choose your sides.
+To order your food, you pick up a small menu with tick boxes (pencils provided) and basically build your own burger and choose your sides.
 They even make their own bravas and spicy sauce.
-Once you’ve finished choosing take your slip over to the counter, grab a drink (we recommend a local beer Moritz) and pay.
+Once you’ve finished choosing, take your slip over to the counter, grab a drink (we recommend a local beer, Moritz) and pay.
 You then get handed a small device that tells them where to take your order once you sit at a table.

 I opted for a wild boar burger with bacon, onion relish, cheese and their famous ‘Bravas Brutales’ for a side.
 These are next level Patatas Bravas made using Chorizo and Catalan sausage.
 Incredible and delicious.
 Vicky went for a more traditional burger with Truffle mayo and a side of fries.

-With a belly full of food we walked back to our hotel to dry off and grabbed a nice warm shower.
-We get to start exploring the city properly tomorrow.
+With a belly full of food, we walked back to our hotel to dry off and grabbed a nice, warm shower.
+We get to explore the city properly tomorrow.

-We took part in an audio guided tour which cost us €12.50 each and was a ton of fun and very interesting.
-After the tour you get to go on the roof and explore inside the towers and look out across the streets.
-This place is well worth the visit and we will be telling you about another building designed by Puig i Cadafalch in our next blog.
+We took part in an audio guided tour, which cost us €12.50 each and was a lot of fun and very interesting.
+After the tour, you then get to go on the roof and explore inside the towers and look out across the streets.
+This place is well worth the visit and we will tell you about another building designed by Puig i Cadafalch in our next blog.

 A Man Called Gaudi

 A short walk from here is La Sagrada Familia.
 I am sure I don’t have to tell you all about this mind-blowing monument.
 Probably Antoni Gaudí’s most famous work and a hot spot for tourists from across the globe.
 We always visit here every time we come to Barcelona to check on its progress.
-The one thing noticed that was different from last time is that two of the roads that wrap around the building are now blocked off from traffic.
+The one thing that differed from our last visit was that two of the roads that wrap around the building are blocked off from traffic.
 They also have a heavy police and security presence.
 More than we’ve ever seen before.
-No doubt due to the horrific act of terrorism on La Rambla in 2017.
+No doubt because of the horrific act of terrorism on La Rambla in 2017.

-In the museum underneath there are small viewing windows so you can gaze down on his eternal resting place.
-On our last visit this was closed off.
-This time however, it was open.
-I was completely taken back.
+In the museum underneath are small viewing windows so you can gaze down on his resting place.
+On our last visit, this was closed off.
+This time, it was open.
+It completely took me back.
 I felt happy but kind of sad.
-It was great to finally see it.
+It was so great to see it after all this time.

 Tasty Tapas Treats

-We left here just after lunch time and I knew of a great little tapas place nearby we could stop for a bite to eat.
-Casa Angela is a fairly new place I believe so we decided to try it out.
+We left here just after lunchtime and I knew of a great little tapas place nearby we could stop for a bite to eat.
+Casa Angela is a fairly new place, so we tried it out.
 Did you say you wanted more food photos?
-Go on then if you insist.

-We ordered a couple of croquettes, a dish of Bravas, Chorizo sausages and two beers.
+We ordered some croquettes and a dish of bravas, Chorizo sausages and two beers.
 This came to just over €20.
-If you know the places to go and do a bit of research, avoid all the tourist traps you will eat well.
+If you avoid all the tourist traps in Barcelona, you will eat well.
 Add this place to your list.

-We finished the day shopping and just generally walking around.
-Some of the shops and buildings were all decorated for Christmas which was great to see.
-The main lights weren’t to be switched on until a day after we returned home.
+We finished the day shopping and just walking around.
+Some shops and buildings were all decorated for Christmas, which was great to see.
+The lights were not to be switched on until a day after we returned home.
 It is a shame we missed them,

 Dinner this evening was pizza.
 Yes, pizza in Barcelona.
-The only reason for this was because we knew there was a L’antica Pizzeria da Michele in the city like the one in Naples.
-If you’ve heard of this place then you will know how famous it is.
+The only reason for this was because we knew there was a L’antica Pizzeria da Michele in the city, just like the one in Naples.
+If you’ve heard of this place, then you will know how famous it is.

-Well, let me tell you it was just as good, tasty traditional Neapolitan pizza.
+Well, let me tell you, it was just as good, tasty traditional Neapolitan pizza.
 There are more pizza toppings for you to choose from on this menu rather than the two on offer in its spiritual home.
-It was slightly more expensive though which we did expect, almost twice the price of what it cost in Naples, it was still very much worth the visit.
+It was slightly more expensive though, which we expected, almost twice the price of what it cost in Naples.
+It was still very much worth the visit.